 AXIS Sensor Metrics Dashboard

-AXIS Sensor Metrics Dashboard allows you to collect and store data from sensors connected to your device in a structured manner.
+AXIS Sensor Metrics Dashboard allows you to collect, store, and visualize data from sensors connected to your device in a structured manner.

 Supported sensors